 Another great place to watch shuttle launches with free parking is Veterans Memorial Park.
 This is where the monuments to space missions are located in Titusville, which we mentioned above.

-Here, at the waterfront park, you’ll find clear views across the river towards Merritt Island, where the launches occur.
+Here, at the waterfront park, you’ll see clear views across the river towards Merritt Island, where the launches take place.

-When we walked onto the beach by downtown Cocoa Beach, we noticed that it’s an excellent place to watch a space launch!
-There is a clear view across the shore, over the water towards the Kennedy Space Center’s launch pads.
+When we walked onto the sand by downtown Cocoa Beach, we noticed that it’s an excellent place to watch a space launch!
+There is a clear view across the shore, over the water towards Kennedy Space Center’s launch pads.

 Kennedy Space Center